Doyle Public Library

-In addition to offering a variety of Fiction, Non-Fiction and Reference books for Juveniles, Young Adults, and Adults, Doyle Public Library offers board books and easy books, an adult book exchange, puzzles, DVDs, CD books, and magazines.
-If our library does not have the book a patron seeks, we can obtain it through Interlibrary Loan (ILL).
+In addition to offering a variety of fiction, non-fiction, and reference books for juveniles, young adults, and adults, Doyle Public Library offers board books and easy books, an adult book exchange, puzzles, 3D objects, DVDs, blue-rays, CDs, video games, audio books, e-books, and e-audio books.
+If our library does not have the material a patron seeks, we can obtain it though the Interlibrary Loan (ILL).
 Local genealogical information and community history items are available for viewing within the library.

-Wi Fi and computer access are available to patrons free of charge.
+Wi-fi and computer access are available to patrons free of charge.
 There is a nominal fee for making copies, sending or receiving a fax, printing black and white pages, or printing color pages.
+Notary service requires a one-time fee.

 The library seeks to accomplish its mission through prudent management and development of its resources, and by providing access to materials and services to meet the present and future needs of the community it serves.